-Health Street provides DNA tests and legal paternity testing in Newark, New Jersey at a centrally located testing laboratory.
+Health Street provides DNA tests and legal paternity testing in Newark, New Jersey at 5 conveniently located testing laboratories.
 Call (973) 536-1930 or schedule online.
 We offer legal paternity tests, sibling studies, grandparent DNA tests, avuncular (aunt or uncle) testing, and postmortem DNA testing to determine if people are biologically related.

 Workforce Screening, Digitally Delivered

-Types of DNA Tests at our Newark NJ clinics:
+Types of DNA Tests at our Newark, New Jersey clinics: